 Consortia/TMC rates

-Unlike corporate rates set for a particular company, consortia rates are negotiated by large travel management companies (TMCs) and groups of businesses (host agencies, trip advisors, OTAs, smaller TMCs, etc) united in consortia to obtain better conditions.
+Unlike corporate rates set for a particular company, consortia rates are negotiated by large travel management companies (TMCs) and groups of businesses (host agencies, travel advisors, OTAs, smaller TMCs, etc) united in consortia to obtain better conditions.
 Some examples are ABC Global Services, CCRA, and THOR.
 Consortia/TMC rates are available on GDSs, but only affiliated agents can view and book them.

 Hotels join consortium programs to boost their visibility and generate additional sales, especially among corporate customers who book their business trips exclusively via GDSs.
-Yet, accommodation providers must meet certain requirements to participate including:
+Yet, accommodation providers must meet certain requirements to participate, including:

-• a 10 percent commission for agents;
+- a 10 percent commission for agents;

-• a 10-percent minimum discount on the lowest published rate;
+- a 10 percent minimum discount on the lowest published rate;

-• last room availability guarantee; and
+- last room availability guarantee; and

-• rate parity among programs.
+- rate parity among programs.

 Also, hotels must factor in expenses on GDS connections—such as listing fees, transaction fees, advertising payments, etc.